Cracker Barrel refreshed its logo and paid the price. Here's what brand experts say went wrong.

 More specifically, Cracker Barrel's new logo retains the rustic color palette of the original design, while removing the image of an older gentleman sitting in a wicker chair leaning against a barrel.

-The first Cracker Barrel restaurant was launched in Lebanon, Tennessee, in 1969 by Dan Evins while working for his family's gasoline business.
+The first Cracker Barrel restaurant was launched in Lebanon, Tennessee, in 1969 by Evins while working for his family's gasoline business.
 The idea was to recreate the kind of homey restaurants he'd enjoyed as a child, according to the company's website.
-The man in Cracker Barrel's original logo is said to be Evins' uncle, Herschel, who until now has been central to much of the restaurant's branding and merchandise.
+And until the logo redesign, the figure of Herschel had been central to much of the restaurant's branding and merchandise.

 "So, people have this image in their mind of a Cracker Barrel that is constant and stable, and that's why when they rebranded, backlash happened," he said.